 The doctoral degree program of study is designed to prepare leaders who will advance educational theory, practice, and policy through scholarship and disciplined inquiry.
-Graduates assume leadership roles in university, educational agency, and K-12 settings.
-Within the framework of the School requirements and with the advice and approval of a doctoral guidance committee, candidates plan a program of study commensurate with their academic needs and professional goals.
+Graduates assume leadership roles in university, educational agency, and PK-12 settings.
+Within the framework of the College requirements and with the advice and approval of a doctoral guidance committee, candidates plan a program of study commensurate with their academic needs and professional goals.
 Such programs usually involve at least three years of course work beyond the Master's degree or equivalent.
 Students are expected to spend at least two consecutive semesters in full-time study, participate in research, become familiar with contemporary problems in education, and take a comprehensive exam prior to writing a dissertation.

-The School of Education is committed to supporting scholarship and outstanding doctoral education.
+The College of Education is committed to supporting scholarship and outstanding doctoral education.
 Research-oriented, doctoral concentrations enable doctoral students to work closely with a strong cadre of faculty in a community of scholars to generate knowledge leading to improved educational theory, policy and practice.
 Doctoral study prepares students for careers as education faculty, researchers, leaders, and policy developers.

-Educational Policy and Leadership (Ed.D.)
+Educational Policy and Leadership (Ph.D.)

 Improving education through advancements in psychometric models, statistical techniques, and educational research/evaluation methods.

 School Psychology (APA accredited) (Ph.D.)

 Improving the education of children through the development of more effective ways of defining, measuring, and addressing learning difficulties and problems.

 Understanding of various manifestations of social oppression in educational settings, and the advancement of educational opportunity and equity.

 Creating improved educational outcomes for students with disabilities through advancements in research that lead to the development of evidence-based practices in assessment and evaluation, intervention, and leaders.

 Children, Families and Schools (Ph.D.)